18 January 2020

 Strassl also published editions of music of both F.J. and Michael Haydn, and W.A.
 Mozart.
 For the POCP, his most interesting publications are the ones that deal with China.
 These include the following:

 *“Nanking” in: Kulturgeschichte Nankings.
-Edited by Dr. Chu Chi [Chu Qi] (Shanghai: The Commercial Press, 1936).
+Edited by Prof. Dr. Chu Sieh [Chu Xie?]
+(Shanghai: The Commercial Press, 1936).
 (As this was a Chinese-English text, the original English title was probably something like ‘A Cultural History of Nanking’.)
+December 2019 update: A copy of the Chinese version is at the Main Library at Hong Kong Baptist University.
+It does not contain any writing by Strassl, but Strassl contributed 56 photographs to this volume.
+We are still looking for the English version.

 “Einführung in the chinesische Musik” (Introductory Essay), in: Fritz Kornfeld.
 Die tonale Struktur chinesische Musik (Mödling bei Wien: St. Gabriel-Verlag, 1955).